sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/05-basic-knowledge-exercise.md

 ### Question 6

-print Hello world using console.log, window.alert and document.write
+Print Hello world using console.log, window.alert and document.write.

 ### Question 7

-Take all the 6 falsy values and check in if condition.
+Take all the 6 falsy values and check in if condition for the verification.

 ### Question 8

-Using confirm box ask questions "Do you want to play?". if user click on Ok then print yes and if user click on Cancel then print No
+Using confirm box ask questions "Do you want to play?". if user click on `OK` button then print yes and if user click on `Cancel` then print No.

 ### Question 9

-If total members in your family are more than 5 then print Big Family, if members are between 3 to 5 then print small family else print very small family
+If total members in your family are more than 5 then print "Big Family", if members are between 3 to 5 then print "Small family" else print "Very small family".

 ### Question 10

-Using ++, -- print 1 to 10 and then 10 to 5
+Using ++, -- print 1 to 10 and then 10 to 5.